Our first conversation with potential clients usually go like this:

 Even though Nilead is a closed-source system, we do not lock your data in.
 Any time you want to migrate to another system, we provide you with the full copy of your data to support you in this migration process.

 Is it easy to find alternative development team?

 If you ever get an issue with your current team, is it easy to get another team to work on your website?
 Yes and no. Yes because Wordpress is open-sourced and widely used there are many developers out there.
 No because many of these developers are inexperienced and ill-equipped and can produce harmful results that may hurt your business in the long run.

 Also, anyone with some knowledge of programming in general knows that it's usually a nightmare to work with someone else's code.
 So in the end, many businesses end up paying a third party to re-do the whole website once again making the "owning the code" point rather useless.

 Is Wordpress really flexible?

-Originally written for blogging website, Wordpress is not structured in a modern and extendable way that can be used to develop complex website flexibly.
+Originally written for blogging websites, Wordpress is not structured in a modern and extendable way that can be used to develop complex website flexibly.
 Almost any type of complex features requirement requires certain hacky and hard-coded get-around.
-Sure enough, you can hack into the code of Wordpress to make it do whatever you want, perhaps you can build the entire clone of AirBnB or Amazon (at least the surface) on Wordpress.
+Sure enough, you can hack into the code of Wordpress to make it do whatever you want, perhaps you can build the entire clone of AirBnB or Amazon (at least on the surface) on Wordpress.
 All this, however, comes with a cost: it becomes incredibly difficult to upgrade Wordpress after all the customization (and thus put the website at larger risk of having outdated, unsecured code).

 The purpose of this article is not to persuade you to stay away from Wordpress or any other framework, but to show you that there are different solutions for different problems.